 Silvery Minnow.
 In prior years, the District was a party to a number of lawsuits regarding protection of the silvery minnow, a fish which is native to the Rio Grande and is an endangered species.
 These actions were in regards to the United States government agencies' obligations and authorities to provide protection for the silvery minnow including managing river flow to accommodate their existence.
 Initial Court rulings had the United States Bureau of Reclamation ("Bureau") discretion to reduce deliveries of certain available water under its contracts with the District to comply with the Endangered Species Act.
 This ruling was dismissed on appeal.
-Currently, parties to those proceedings are abiding by a 2003 biological opinion issued by the United States Fish and Wildlife Service.
+In the following years, parties to those proceedings are abiding by a 2003 biological opinion issued by the United States Fish and Wildlife Service that is now being updated with a new 2016 biological opinion.
 The river flow requirements of this prior year biological opinion to accommodate the silvery minnows' continued existence have been met during the existing and previous irrigation seasons.
 In September, 2011, the Bureau issued a draft of an updated biological assessment.
 The District and other interested parties submitted comments on the draft and in September, 2012, a revised biological assessment was issued.

-A new final biological opinion is expected to be issued in May 2016.
-It is the expectation of the District that the requirements of the biological opinion and operating practices to accommodate those requirements will have additional budgetary impacts in order to provide the District ESA coverage for the future operations of the District.
+A new final biological opinion is expected to be issued in December 2016.
+It is the expectation of the District that the requirements of the new biological opinion and operating practices to accommodate those requirements will have additional budgetary impacts in order to provide the District ESA coverage for the future operations of the District.
 The Board of Directors have approved a suite of actions that the District is committing to implement including the provision of \$150,000 per year for supporting the science within the Collaborative Program.
 Similar amounts have been budgeted over the last five years for these purposes.
+It is also anticipated the new 2016 biological opinion will likely be challenged in federal court that may result in the District filing cross claims to protect its interests.